prismmodelchecker/prism-api/README.md

 * ``PRISM_MAINCLASS=demos.AnotherTest bin/run.sh``

+You can create your own code in the ``src`` directory and then compile/run it as above..
-Have a look at the ``run.sh`` script to see what is needed to connect to PRISM from your own codes/software.
+Or, have a look at the ``run.sh`` script to see what is needed to connect to PRISM from your own separate code/software.
 Essentially you need to:

 * set up the Java classpath to include PRISM's classes (from the ``classes`` directory and/or jars in the ``lib directory`` of a distribution)